vipulsinghal02/vipulsinghal02.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational biologist at the Genome Institute of Singapore in Dr [Kok Hao Chen's](https://khchenlab.github.io/) lab, where I work on developing new algorithms for spatial multi-omics data analysis.
-I did my [PhD](https://thesis.library.caltech.edu/11161/) on system ID for models of gene regulation in Professor [Richard Murray's](https://murray.cds.caltech.edu/Main_Page) lab in the Computation and Neural Systems option at Caltech.
+I did my [PhD](https://thesis.library.caltech.edu/11161/) on system ID for models of gene regulation in Professor [Richard Murray's](https://murray.cds.caltech.edu/Main_Page) lab at Caltech.
 I did my undergrad in Electrical Engineering at Imperial.
-You can find my CV [here](https://vipulsinghal02.github.io/files/vipul_cv.pdf).
+You may find my CV [here](https://vipulsinghal02.github.io/files/vipul_cv.pdf).

 ### Recent Projects
 We developed BANKSY, which is a clustering method for spatially arranged multi-omics data.
 It uses the omics features of cells, along with their relative spatial locations, to construct a graph in a custom embedding space, which is then clustered using community detection algorithms.
 The paper will appear in Nature Genetics shortly, and in the meantime, you can read the preprint [here](https://www.biorxiv.org/content/10.1101/2022.04.14.488259v1.full), and play with the code [here](https://prabhakarlab.github.io/Banksy/).